pippinbarr/cart253-2020/tutorials/basic-github-desktop.md

 But most of us have had a situation in which we want to keep a series of __versions__ of a file.
 Mostly it's because if we screw up, we can more easily go back to a version that was still good.
 Maybe we're working on a complicated image in PhotoShop and we end up with a series of files called `cool-pic-1.psd`, `cool-pic-2.psd`, `cool-pic-2b.psd`, `cool-pic-3.psd`, and so on.
 The set of files end up as a kind of __history__ of the final file.

 With __programming__, this idea of keeping track of the history of a coding project over time is very, very important.
-In part for the same reason that it's good to be able to __undo__ things by going back in history.
-But also because it's good to be able to __see__ that history to understand the project, especially if you're working with other people.
+It's called __version control__.
+In part, it's important because it's good to be able to __undo__ things by going back in history.
+But it's also important because it's good to be able to __see__ that history to understand the project.
+It's especially useful if you're working with other people.

-Git and other "version control software" is so popular and so important in the programming world that it is __essentially__ that you understand how it works and how to use it.
+Git and other version control software is so popular and so important in the programming world that it is __essential__ that you understand how it works and how to use it.
 It will be part of getting a job later, as well as making your life better forever.

 ## What is Git?
 A repository?
 GitHub Desktop?

 __Git__ is software that helps to automatically keep track of the history of versions of our files.
 For any project, we create a __Git repository__ (often called a "repo") which is like a folder that tracks the history of everything that happens in it.
-We use __git__ on the command-line or graphical tools like __GitHub Desktop__ to make the tracking work.
+We will use __GitHub Desktop__ to manage our repository easily.

 ## How does the tracking process work?